Discover this Minimally Invasive Chronic Pain Treatment Option

 Spinal cord stimulation is a minimally invasive surgical procedure where a small metallic square device is implanted underneath the skin.
 This device, the size of a half-dollar coin, sends electrical pulses through the spine to stop pain signals before they reach the brain.

 Prescription opioids, while effective, can also be highly addictive.
 They are a leading cause of accidental death via overdose.
 SCS, on the other hand, is a safe and highly effective method of pain management that is completely reversible.

 Chiropractic and massage therapy may help the underlying cause of the problem over the long term but neither will provide immediate relief.
 SCS is controlled by a rechargeable remote that allows you to activate the electrical pulses to provide instant relief from the pain.

 There are many conditions that SCS can be used to alleviate but the most common symptoms that are reduced by SCS are: Chronic neck pain, Chronic leg pain, Chronic lower back pain, Complex regional pain syndrome, Failed back surgery syndrome.

 Trial Period FAQ for SCS

-One of the best things about SCS is that you will undergo a trial period to determine whether SCS will be an effective treatment for you.
-The trial period may last up to a week and it will provide you with the same pain relieving benefits as the implant.
-Here are quick facts about the trial period: 1) Trial period procedure can take between 1 and 2 hours; 2) Doctor will have you return to the office within 3 to 7 days; 3) If the trial period is successful, your doctor will schedule you for the permanent implant.
+One of the best things about SCS is that an individual will undergo a trial period to determine whether SCS will be effective.
+The trial period may last up to a week and it will provide the same pain relieving benefits as the implant.
+Here are quick facts about the trial period: 1) Trial period procedure can take between 1 and 2 hours; 2) Doctor will have the treated individual return to the office within 3 to 7 days; 3) If the trial period is successful, the doctor will schedule for the individual to receive a permanent implant.